11 Hot Peppers and How to Eat Them

 How to eat this hot pepper: Make some milagai bajji, stuff them or try a new topping at Subway.

 If you’ve only seen these peppers as the pickled add-on for Subway sandwiches, you’re missing out.
-Try making the Indian dish milagai bajji, AKA chili fritters.
+Try making the Indian dish milagai bajji, AKA chile fritters.
 If you’re making this, you should call them by their Indian name: Ooty chili.

 learn how to eat hot banana peppers